 Projects in general disaggregate in phases that mark each stage of their development.
 Here there are the most common:

 - Initialization (Planning).
-It implies the previous market studies to determine the project’s life cycle; and establishing the schedule and activities to be followed.
+It implies the previous market studies to determine the project’s life cycle; and establish the schedule and activities to be followed.

 - Development (Execution).
-In this phase, we implement the milestones of the project; we set responsibles and all the ideas obtained from the previous phase.
+In this phase, we implement the milestones of the project; we set responsible and all the ideas obtained from the previous phase.

 - Monitoring (Control).
 During this part, we detect deviations in time in order to make the necessary adjustments to achieve the established goals.

 - Closure (Conclusion).
 In it, we determine and evaluate the success of the schedule.
-This means, if each phase of the project complies with the determined times.
+This means that each phase of the project complies with the determined times.

-On the other hand and from the ITIL perspective; Services are a way of generating value to customers without representing associated costs and risks for them.
-Although this definition seems kind of strange, ITIL parts from the principle that outsourcing services covers the needs of a company; and the costs associated are borned by the contractee.
+On the other hand, and from the ITIL perspective; Services are a way of generating value for customers without representing associated costs and risks for them.
+Although this definition seems kind of strange, ITIL parts from the principle that outsourcing services cover the needs of a company; and the costs associated are borne by the contract.